 The first is to just make sure that, if you’re the buyer, you stay within the agreement you have with your lender.
 Remain in regular contact with your loan underwriter to make sure you’re not doing anything you shouldn’t.

-Second, avoid big financial changes during the mortgage underwriting process.
+Second, avoid big financial changes during the entire length of the mortgage underwriting process.
 As you prepare to buy a new home, that’s a bad time to take out an auto loan, apply for a new credit card, or change jobs.
+Even if you’ve secured the mortgage loan, you should keep checking back with your lender if you want to make larger financial decisions.

 The buyer doesn’t have their payment ready